 The Division’s Oral Pathology Biopsy and Clinical Service is a diagnostic resource for both intra- and extramural dentists and physicians in the state, throughout New England and beyond.
 Both of the oral pathology providers in this service are Diplomates of the American Board of Oral and Maxillofacial Pathology.
 These faculty also practice in the Clinical Oral Pathology Consultation Service, a component of University Dentists, where patients can be referred for diagnosis of clinically challenging oral mucosal and jawbone conditions, disease management and long-term follow up.

 The Division’s faculty work intimately with faculty in the Department of Pathology and Laboratory Medicine, other School of Dental Medicine divisions and centers, and are involved in the emerging oral/head and neck oncology program of the University’s Neag Comprehensive Cancer Center.

 Division faculty work collaboratively, both intra- and extramurally in research efforts focused primarily in oral cancer and precancerous lesions.
 The faculty also contribute to advancement of their profession at regional, national and international levels.

-The Section of Oral and Maxillofacial Radiology offers clinical training in oral and maxillofacial radiology combined with a Master of Dental Science or Master of Clinical and Translational Science Degree in a 36-month combined program.
+The Division of Oral and Maxillofacial Radiology offers clinical training in oral and maxillofacial radiology combined with a Master of Dental Science or Master of Clinical and Translational Science Degree in a 36-month combined program.
 This program is designed to prepare residents for academic, hospital or private practice careers in the newest ADA-recognized specialty.

 Students are expected to develop the clinical and academic skills needed to function effectively in private practice, a hospital, or an educational institution, and to use complex imaging systems in the diagnosis, study, and management of oral and maxillofacial diseases and conditions.
 Students are eligible to challenge the American and Canadian Boards of Oral & Maxillofacial Radiology Certification Examinations upon completion of this program.

 The combined certificate/degree programs are intended for those who wish to pursue careers as teacher-researchers and applicants are strongly encouraged to apply for a combined program.
 These programs emphasize scientific methodology and development of skills for the conduct of collaborative or independent clinical or laboratory research, manuscript writing, and grant preparation.